Before Jumping on the WebTorrent Bandwagon, Read this and Stay Safe

-This ability to torrent right from inside your web browser without any additional software or even browser plugins is reminiscent of Torrents Time.
-And it also carries the same risks.
+This ability to torrent right from inside your web browser without any additional software or even browser plugins also carries some risks.

 In fact, the clue as to the privacy dangers is fully on display in the demo itself.
 Take a look at the screenshot above (select the image to enlarge it): the IP addresses of users sharing a torrent via WebTorrent are not hidden or shielded.